LIVESTREAMING: Here's a line up of Wednesday's programmes on GhanaWeb TV

 Source: www.ghanaweb.com

-Good Morning and welcome to the second working day of this month of May.
-As always, GhanaWeb TV has lined up compelling content including national events, for you, its cherished viewers.
+Today's content will educate, entertain, and keep you informed even as we bring you content from across the divide, as well as contents from other national events.

-In today's itinerary, we bring you this week’s special edition of #SayItLoud with George Ayisi, playbacks of People and Places with Wonder Ami Hagan, and Bloggers Forum with Benefo Buabeng Abrantepa.
+In today's itinerary, we bring you our relationship program, Moans and Cuddles, hosted by Paulina Dedaa Opoku; we bring you a repeat of People and Places with Naa Oyoe Quartey as she explores how the Ga delicacy, Kenkey, is prepared; and playbacks of The Untold with Etsey Atisu; and a repeat of Blogger’s Forum with host, Benefo Buabeng Abrantepa.

-Also, there are other compelling contents lined up to make your day and your stay with us a pleasant one on this Wednesday.
+Also, there are other great contents lined up to make your day and your stay with us a pleasant one on this Friday.

 Stay tuned.